Having tests or surgery

 Having chemotherapy

 If you are having chemotherapy, you are at higher risk of getting seriously unwell from coronavirus.
 The medical team will take precautions to reduce the risk of you catching coronavirus.
-For example, they will only ask you to come to the hospital when necessary, and you may need to take a coronavirus test before your appointment.
+For example, you may need to take a coronavirus test before your appointment if you have any symptoms or feel more unwell than usual.
 If you haven’t yet had the vaccine, your doctor may advise you to have it.

 Read more about things you can go do to protect yourself from coronavirus.